The Fermionic integral on loop space and the Pfaffian line bundle: Atiyah's formula

-Let $\gamma \in \L X := C^\infty(S^1, X)$ be a smooth loop in an $n$-dimensional Riemannian manifold $X$.
-The Riemannian structure of $X$ induces a connection on the pullback $\gamma^* TX$ of the tangent bundle over $S^1$.
-We denote by $\nabla_{\dot{\gamma}}$ the operator acting on sections of $\gamma^*T X$ by differentiating in direction of the canonical vector field $\partial_t$ on $S^1$ using this pullback connection.
-Integrating by parts using that the Levi-Civita connection is metric, we obtain that
+\paragraph{The determinant of the covariant derivative.} As mentioned above, for $\gamma \in \L X$, the Riemannian structure of $X$ induces a connection on the pullback $\gamma^* TX$ of the tangent bundle over $\T$.
+We denote by $\nabla_{\dot{\gamma}}$ the operator acting on sections of $\gamma^*T X$ by differentiating in direction of the canonical vector field $\partial_t$ on $\T$ using this pullback connection.
+Integrating by parts, we obtain that